Patsy Kelly: The early 1930s

-In 1935, before Todd's death, and after Stan Laurel had a falling out with Hal Roach over a contract disagreement, there was talk of Kelly joining Oliver Hardy to play his wife and Spanky McFarland’s mother in a series called The Hardy Family, but the project was jettisoned when Laurel returned to the fold.
+In 1935, before Todd's death and after Stan Laurel had a falling out with Hal Roach over a contract disagreement, talk arose of Kelly joining Oliver Hardy to play his wife and Spanky McFarland’s mother in a series called The Hardy Family, but the project was jettisoned when Laurel returned to the fold.
 A pilot entitled Their Night Out was announced, with James W. Horne slated to direct, but it never got past the talking stage.
-She was in the running to play Laurel's wife in Sons of the Desert (1933), but her part was eventually filled in by Dorothy Christy.
+She was in the running to play Laurel's wife in Sons of the Desert (1933), but the part was eventually filled by Dorothy Christy.

-During the 1930s, Kelly also appeared in musicals like Going Hollywood (1933), the college football extravaganza Pigskin Parade (1936) with Stuart Erwin and Judy Garland (in her first film role), playing second banana in Sing, Baby, Sing (1936) with Gregory Ratoff, Adolphe Menjou, and Ted Healy, and in Paramount Pictures' Every Night at Eight (1935), playing one of a trio of hopeful singers (the other two played by Alice Faye and Frances Langford) who are discovered by an ambitious, blue-collar bandleader by the name of Tops Cardona sympathetically played by George Raft who christens them "The Swanee Sisters".
+During the 1930s, Kelly also appeared in musicals such as Going Hollywood (1933), the college football extravaganza Pigskin Parade (1936) with Stuart Erwin and Judy Garland (in her first film role), playing second banana in Sing, Baby, Sing (1936) with Gregory Ratoff, Adolphe Menjou, and Ted Healy, and Paramount Pictures' Every Night at Eight (1935), playing one of a trio of hopeful singers (the other two played by Alice Faye and Frances Langford) who are discovered by an ambitious, blue-collar bandleader by the name of Tops Cardona sympathetically played by George Raft, who christens them "the Swanee Sisters".
 In the film, Kelly gets to showcase her singing talents by crooning out Jimmy McHugh-Dorothy Fields melodies such as the light and breezy "I Feel a Song Coming On" and "Speaking Confidentially".
 The movie introduced the world to the song "I'm in the Mood for Love", which is sung by Langford.
-The tap-dancing she learned when she was young was put to good use in films like 20th Century Fox's Thanks a Million and Warner Bros.'
-Go Into Your Dance (1935) starring Ruby Keeler and Al Jolson in their only screen pairing together.
+The tap dancing she learned when she was young was put to good use in 20th Century Fox's Thanks a Million and Warner Bros.'
+Go Into Your Dance (1935) starring Ruby Keeler and Al Jolson in their only screen pairing.
 According to columnist Ruth White: "Wherever you find a laughing group on a sound stage, you will find Patsy in the center of it.
 She's everybody's friend, as kindly to the prop boys as she is with the most famous stars...
 This jolly picture thief... makes picture work such play that not until the film is previewed do her co-stars realize she has stolen the show."